Writing a Business Plan: Step-by-Step Guide

 This section may make sense if you want to give more detail on how your company operates, especially if you have multiple divisions rather than just a few team members.
 It can build off of information you included in the management section.
 Rather than focusing on each member’s expertise, here you would discuss the different responsibilities throughout the company.

 Also provide details on operating expenses and overall budgets.
-You don’t need to go into revenue numbers yet, but instead talk about the capital and cash flow needed to run the business on a day to day basis.
+You don’t need to go into revenue numbers yet, but instead talk about the capital and cash flow needed to run the business on a day-to-day basis.
 You may need to update your business plan if your company pivots to a new product or service.

 7. Financial Projections

-Your financial section includes both a historical account of your business finances (if you’re already established), as well as a forward-looking estimate, usually projecting the next three to five years.
+Your financial section contains both a historical account of your business finances (if you’re already established), as well as a forward-looking estimate, usually projecting the next three to five years.
 Data should include profit and loss statements, balance sheets, and cash flow statements.

 8. Funding Request